Weevarv2.0

 Settings tray#

-• Target Tool — Here you can select the AI tool you use: Claude Code, Codex, or Generic.
-This tailor your prompt to fit your AI workflow
+• Target Tool: Here you can select the AI tool you use: Claude Code, Codex, or Generic.
+This tailors your prompt to fit your AI workflow

 Settings tray with Target Tool and Prompt Style controls.